h-yung/jargonauts/README.md

 User contributions are locked with a passcode that is validated server side.

 ## Optimizations
-- Currently debugging errors in deployment to Heroku.
 - Create a successful submission indicator (for new document/resource contribution).
 - Refactor so that dotenv can safely be listed solely as a devdependency without confusing Heroku into throwing another error.
 Initial code in server.js aimed to do this but error continued to come up until dotenv was changed into a general dependency.
 - (Firefox browser)  "NetworkError when attempting to fetch resource."
 This doesn't seem to stop things from working in localhost but may want to debug.